-Jean Beliveau picked up the 300th assist of his great career, on Jan.
-8, 1961, as the Canadiens lost to the New York Rangers 4-2, at Madison Square Garden.
+Jean Beliveau picked up the 300th assist of his remarkable career on Jan.
+8, 1961, as the Canadiens lost to the New York Rangers 4-2 at Madison Square Garden.

-Defenseman Al MacInnis recorded two assists, on Jan.
+Defenseman Al MacInnis recorded two assists on Jan.
 8, 1991, in the Calgary Flames’ 5-3 win at Toronto.
-This gave him 562 points to pass Kent Nilsson to become the all-time leading scorer in franchise history.
-Exactly one year later, MacInnis had four assists in the Flames’ 10-3 defeat of the San Jose Sharks.
+This gave him 562 points to pass Kent Nilsson and become the all-time leading scorer in franchise history.
+One year later, MacInnis had four assists in the Flames’ 10-3 defeat of the San Jose Sharks.

-Goaltender Terry Sawchuk made his NHL debut for the Detroit Red Wings, on Jan.
-8, 1950, as he came in to replace the injured Harry Lumley.
-The Red Wings lose on this night to the Bruins 4-3.
+Goaltender Terry Sawchuk made his NHL debut for the Detroit Red Wings on Jan.
+8, 1950, as he came in to replace the injured Harry Lumley, as The Red Wings lost to the Bruins 4-3.
 Sawchuk started the next seven games for Detroit, winning three of them before Lumley returned to the crease.
 He won the starting job at the start of the following season.

 One year later, on Jan.
 8, 1994, Dino Ciccarelli became the 19th player in NHL history to score 500 goals.
 He also added an assist to lead the Red Wings to a 6-3 road win at the Kings.

-Chris Chelios made history, on Jan.
-8, 2008, during the Red Wings’ 1-0 win versus the Colorado Avalanche.
-At 45 years and 348 days old, he became the second-old player to ever appear in an NHL game.
+On Jan.
+8, 2008, Chris Chelios made history during the Red Wings’ 1-0 win versus the Colorado Avalanche.
+At 45 years and 348 days old, he became the second-old player to appear in an NHL game.
 The only player to ever play in a league game older than Chelios was Gordie Howe for the Whalers, in 1980, at the age of 52.
-Another aging super, Dominik Hasek, who was three weeks shy of his 43rd birthday, made 19 saves for the shutout.
+Another aging superstar, Dominik Hasek, who was three weeks shy of his 43rd birthday, made 19 saves for the shutout.

 A Big Night in 2000

 This first Jan.
-8 of the 21st century proved to be quite the eventful night.
+8 of the 21st century proved to be quite an eventful night.
 First, in Philadelphia, the Flyers scored three goals in a span of 3:22 of the opening period with a 6-2 win over the visiting Penguins.
-The win extended their home unbeaten streak to 15 games (12-0-3) and it was also the 350th in the career of goaltender John Vanbiesbrouck.
+The win extended their home unbeaten streak to 15 games (12-0-3), and it was also the 350th victory in the career of goaltender John Vanbiesbrouck.